Rome Santa Maria In Trastevere Ancient Church Exterior With Mosaics Frescoes And Statues

 A Guide to Rome’s Ancient Churches and Basilicas

-Looking at Rome today, it’s easy to forget 1,000 years elapsed between the ancient Roman Empire and the city’s Baroque splendor.
+Looking at Rome today, it’s easy to forget 1,000 years elapsed between the ancient Roman Empire and the city’s Baroque transformation.
 We’re often encouraged to think of Rome as caught in an enchanted sleep, awoken to the glories of her ancient past by the kiss of the Renaissance.
 This narrative neglects her transformation from polyglot pagan to the head of Western Christianity.
 It also tends to gloss over the ways ancient Rome influenced the new religion from the beginning.

 In a quest to find the connection between ancient and post-Renaissance Rome, we explored many of the city’s oldest churches.
 Along the way, we discovered some of Rome’s most fascinating and lesser-known sites.
-The following structures constitute our take on where to best experience early Christian churches in central Rome.
-Most lie in the neighborhoods Monti and Celio, within easy walking distance of the Colosseum.
-We’ve marked each site on a Google map.
+Most lie within easy walking distance of the Colosseum.
+We’ve organized them by neighborhood and marked them on our Google map.

 Pagans to Popes

-Christian tradition holds that the apostle Peter founded the Roman church.
+Christianity holds that the apostle Peter founded the Roman church.
 It’s generally agreed that Emperor Nero martyred members of the Christian community in the year 64.
 Over the next few centuries, the new faith grew under varying degrees of tolerance and persecution.
 The single biggest development was Constantine’s vision in 313 and subsequent conversion; suddenly Christianity became the empire’s official religion.
 But the emperor’s gift of legitimacy came with an equally devastating blow to Rome’s status when he moved the capital to Byzantium.

 Rome Santa Maria Maggiore Early Christian Church Basilica Nave Columns Apse With Gold Mosaics